 Monitoring the growth and development of the head, jaw bones, and teeth, is a critical part of your child's dental health.
 At each of your child's appointments, we measure their growth, lost teeth, gained teeth, and indicators of crowding, excess space, or differences between their upper and lower jaws.
 If necessary, we will recommend a comprehensive orthodontic evaluation at the appropriate time, based on your child's individual growth pattern.

 Children should see the dentist on a routine basis for cleanings, exams, and dental x-rays, scheduled based on cavity risk and dental development.
-Exams are customized to the child's needs and parents are encouraged to be in the exam and treatment rooms in our office.
+Exams are customized to each child's needs and parents are encouraged to sit in the exam and treatment rooms in our office.

 Effective tooth-brushing and flossing at home, maintaining a nutritious diet, and regular check-ups are vital components of preventative care.
-At your child's cleaning, we may recommend professionally-applied fluoride.
+At your child's cleaning, we may recommend fluoride application to strengthen teeth.
 Sealants also protect teeth with deep pits and fissures.